capensis/canopsis/doc/TR/TR__alarms.rst

 * Restore Alarm (glyphicon-share-alt)
 * Snooze alarm (fa-clock-o)

-Each action is associated with a font
+Each action is associated with a font/icon

 Executing an action is the same thing as sending an event.

 Action forms must be picked from the actual "list widget".
-For example, ACK form look like thie :
+For example, ACK form look like this :

 .. image:: https://git.canopsis.net/canopsis-ui-bricks/brick-alarms/raw/master/doc/screenshots/ackform.png

 Massive actions can be performed too by seclecting multiple alarms

 .. image:: https://git.canopsis.net/canopsis-ui-bricks/brick-alarms/raw/master/doc/screenshots/massiveactions.png

-**TO BE COMPLETED BY FLO**
+**TO BE COMPLETED** -> informations about sendevent and some explanation

 **Rules that apply to actions**

-* Except **snooze action**, all actions apply to ack'ed alarms
+* Except **snooze action**, all actions apply to acked alarms
 * **Restore Alarm** apply to Cancelled alarms